2017 NHL Winter Classic: Pregame/Anthem/Entertainment

-During the second intermission, Blues anthem singer Charles Glenn performed with his band, The Charles Glenn Band, accompanied by the McCluer North High School choir.
+During the second intermission, Blues anthem singer Charles Glenn performed with his band, The Charles Glenn Band, accompanied by the Central Baptist Church choir and the McCluer North High School choir.
 The songs that they performed were "God Bless America", "Ride, Sally, Ride", and "When the Blues Go Marching In".

 Blues organist, Jeremy Boyer, entertained and pumped up fans throughout the game on the Busch Stadium organ.
 Boyer also plays organ for the St. Louis Cardinals and has played organ for both the Blues and Cardinals at Busch Stadium.